Sales Quote System

 New Design Decisions:

-• Defined interaction elements, providing users with more freedom for actionable tasks
+• Defined interaction elements to support actionable tasks

-• Use of if/then logic to hide tabs, elements, and collapse sections depending on the stage, helping to keep the page clean and organized
+• Applied if/then logic to hide or collapse sections by stage, keeping the page organized

-• Visual design enhancements for improved clarity and user experience
+• Enhanced visual design for clarity and improved user experience

 Design System